i2bc/ORFmine/docs/orfmine_installation.md

         Note
     </p>
     <p class="last">
-        To delete definitively your virutal environment, you can simply remove the directory with the following instruction:
+        To delete definitively your virtual environment, you can simply remove the directory with the following instruction:
         <code>rm -r my_env/</code>
     </p>